 - 1 packet of Udon soup

-Slice the beef very thinly and slice the onions.
+- Slice the beef very thinly and chop the onions.

-Add the beef and cook until brown, then add the onion to cook.
+- Add the beef and cook until the meat colour change.

-Add 2 cups of water and bring it to boil.
+- Add 2 cups of water and bring it to boil.
 Remove the scum as often and as necessary.

-Open and empty the udon soup packet to the saucepan.
+- Open and empty the instant udon soup packet to the frying pan.

-In a separate pot, bring 2 litres of water to boil and add the udon noodle and cook it for a few minutes.
+- Meanwhile, in a separate pot, bring 2 litres of water to boil and add the udon noodle and cook it for one minute. *1

-Turn the heat off and drain the water.
+- Turn the heat off and drain the cooking water.